JaredVahle/regression_project/README.md

 ## Project Reproduction
 - Random state or seed = **174**, and is used in my models and my split functions.
-- In replication making use of the user defined function, in cunjunction with  my documented process should give a good guide and presaved models, and helpful functions that will make the process faster.
+- In replication making use of the user defined function, in cunjunction with my documented process, and presaved models should give a good guide.The functions that will make the process faster.
 - Create and use your own env file that connects you to the sql database.
 - Run the zillow_final jupyter notebook with all the .py files.

-## Summary
+## Conclusion

 ### Key takeaways
+- Square footage seems to have the largest relationship on prices, followed by bathrooms, bedrooms.
+- The year built has a relationship with the data although it was small.
+- All three counties have similar tax rates, but LA has the highest.
 ### Model takeaways

-### Recommendations
+- Type: Lasso lars model
+- My alpha was set to 1
+- R^2: 0.386
+- RMSE: 294683.58
 ### Moving forward
+- I will continue to master regression modeling and attempt to make better models that can beat out my model set as the new baseline.
 ##### If given more time
 - I would continue exploring other factors that might play a role in house pricing.
 - I would create a more efficent model using my current model as the baseline.